Currently the Organ Media Foundation is supporting the following projects

 The Organ Media Foundation is capable of delivering audio from live events almost anywhere in the world via the Internet.
 In February and March of 2013 we broadcast two live concert events from Third Baptist Church in St. Louis, Missouri, and the entire 2013 International Organ Concert Series from the Cathedral Basilica of St. Louis was broadcast live on Organlive.com.
 In May of 2014 the dedication of a new Casavant Organ by Vincent Dubois was one of our most-heard broadcasts.
 In March of 2016 we broadcast the dedication of a new Schoenstein organ by Scott Dettra, and in June of 2017 we carried the dedication recital of the new Reuter organ in the Cathedral of the Immaculate Conception in Springfield, Illinois.
 If you are interested in having us broadcast and or archiving a classical organ event, concert, masterclass, lecture, or any other such event, please contact us for more information on how we can work together.

 King of Instruments was the Organ Media Foundation's first foray into terrestrial radio.
-A weekly show of classical organ music produced in conjunction with the St. Louis Chapter of the American Guild of Organists and cooperation with the Radio Arts Foundation of St. Louis, the show is no longer in production.
+This is w weekly show of classical organ music initially produced in conjunction with the St. Louis Chapter of the American Guild of Organists and cooperation with the Radio Arts Foundation of St. Louis.
+The show was temporarily suspended in 2020 due to pandemic issues, but returned to production in 2023.

 Upcoming projects include expansion of websites of organ and organ performance-related data.
 We would like to make it as easy as possible for people to discover information about organs, organists, organ events, and organizations near them or around the world.
 Exploration of the best methods for presenting this information is ongoing.